Bitter Springs (film)

-Bitter Springs is a 1950 Australian-British film directed by Ralph Smart and starring Tommy Trinder, Chips Rafferty and Gordon Jackson.
+Bitter Springs is a 1950 British-Australian adventure drama western film directed by Ralph Smart and starring Tommy Trinder, Chips Rafferty, and Gordon Jackson.
 An Australian pioneer family leases a piece of land from the government in the Australian outback in 1900 and hires two inexperienced British men as drovers.
 Problems with local Aboriginal people arise over the possession of a waterhole.

+Over 100 Aboriginal people were hired as extras for the film, who adlibbed much of their dialogue in their own language, which was not translated.
+A translated version has been created for distribution in 2026.

 Plot

 In the early 1900s, Wally King travels 600 miles to outback South Australia to occupy land he has leased from the government.
 He is accompanied by his wife Ma, children Emma and John, and friends Tommy and Mac.
-Despite warnings from a local trooper, the bigoted King clashes with an Aboriginal tribe who depend on water located on what has become the family's property.
+Despite warnings from a local trooper, the bigoted King clashes with an Aboriginal tribe, who depend on water located on what has become the family's property.

 Relations with the local Aboriginal people deteriorate to the point where John King is speared.
 The Kings are in danger of being killed by a raiding party but they are rescued by the trooper and his men.
 A compromise is reached where the Kings agree to work with the Aboriginal people running a sheep station.